Hello! We're glad you're here.

 Sex Assigned at Birth:

-The assignment and classification of people as male, female, intersex, or another sex based on a combination of anatomy, hormones, chromosomes.
+The assignment and classification of people as male, female, intersex, or another sex based on a combination of anatomy, hormones, and chromosomes.
 It is important we don’t simply use “sex” because of the vagueness of the definition of sex and its place in transphobia.
 Chromosomes are frequently used to determine sex from prenatal karyotyping (although not as often as genitalia).
 Chromosomes do not always determine genitalia, sex, or gender.

 Physically Attracted To: